Salterlee Primary @SalterleePS

 Talk to our Designated Safeguarding Lead (Mark Scott).
-If he's not available ask to speak with either of our Deputy Safeguarding Leads (Emma Marshall or Sam Thompson).
-All three receive regular training, support and supervision from the Calderdale Child Protection Training Service.
+If he's not available ask to speak with either of our Deputy Safeguarding Lead (Emma Marshall).
+Both receive regular training, support and supervision from the Calderdale Child Protection Training Service.
 They are trained in the latest procedures for dealing with concerns.

 Pupils who are worried about either their own, or another child's safety

 Talk to any grown up in school.
 They all know what to do to make sure your concerns are handled properly.

 For further information visit our Safeguarding page.

 COVID-19 INFORMATION & RESOURCES

 Feeling concerned or overwhelmed by the news around coronavirus (COVID-19) is understandable, especially for those children and young people struggling with their mental health or a physical illness.
 They may be worried about their own health, or someone in their family, or what impact the virus will have on life as a whole.